nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Additional examples

-These results underline the observation from the H-equation example that adaptive versions of nlKrylov methods exhibit improved convergence compared to their full nonlinear counterparts and can achieve convergence in cases where the standard nonlinear methods stagnate.\\ \emph{Experiment 2:} In the second experiment, we use the same setup as before to solve the nonsingular problem \eqref{eq:nepvrootnormal}, with the only change being an increased angle parameter $\theta=5\times10^{-3}$.
+Here we can see that only four methods managed to converge to the desired accuracy while all the others stagnated earlier.
+The four convergent methods are nlGMRESR--A, nlLGMRES--A, Newton--Krylov and Anderson Acceleration.
+Among these methods, the adaptive \textit{nlKrylov} methods required the fewest iterations to convergence: $36$ for nlGMRESR-A and $39$ for nlLGMRES--A, while Newton's method required $49$ steps.
+Looking at the function evaluations, Anderson acceleration performed slightly better than nlGMRESR-A, while Newton--Krylov and nlLGMRES required over $250$ function evaluations more to achieve convergence.
+This is also reflected in the total runtime, i.e., AA achieves the lowest computation time at approximately 6.4 seconds, marginally faster than nlGMRESR-A at around 7 seconds, while the remaining methods each exceeded ten seconds.
+These results underline the observation from the H-equation example that adaptive versions of \textit{nlKrylov} methods exhibit improved convergence compared to their full nonlinear counterparts and can achieve convergence in cases where the standard nonlinear methods stagnate.\\ \emph{Experiment 2:} In the second experiment, we use the same setup as before to solve the nonsingular problem \eqref{eq:nepvrootnormal}.
 Here, we adopt the somewhat academic choice of normalization matrix $C=V^*$, where $(V^*,\Lambda^*)$ is an approximate solution to \eqref{eq:nepv} obtained via SCF.
-The convergence results are displayed in \Cref{fig:nepvnormal}.
-Compared to the singular case, more methods achieve the desired accuracy, including the full nonlinear versions of nlGMRESR and nlLGMRES, as well as nlGCRO-A. In this setup, Newton--Krylov converges fastest, reaching the solution in just $10$ steps with nearly quadratic residual reduction. nlLGMRES and nlLGMRES-A follow, converging after approximately $20$ iterations, with the linear update used only in the final step.
-The remaining methods require over $30$ iterations, with nlGCRO-A achieving the target accuracy after $42$ steps.
-A similar trend is observed in the function evaluations, with Anderson Acceleration requiring roughly the same number of function evaluations as nlGMRESR.
+The convergence results are displayed in \Cref{fig:nepvnormal}.\\ Compared to the singular case, more methods achieve the desired accuracy, including the full nonlinear versions of nlGMRESR and nlLGMRES, as well as nlGCRO-A. In this setup, Newton--Krylov converges fastest, reaching the solution in just ten steps with nearly quadratic residual reduction with a total computation time of approximately 3.3 seconds. nlLGMRES and nlLGMRES-A follow, both converging after approximately 20 iterations; notably, the adaptive variant did not switch to the linear update.
+The same holds for nlGMRESR and nlGMRESR-A, both converging in 32 iterations, while nlGCRO-A reached the desired accuracy after 39 steps.
+A similar trend is observed in the function evaluations, with the exception of Anderson Acceleration requiring roughly the same number of function evaluations as nlGMRESR to achieve the desired accuracy.
+In terms of computation time, nlLGMRES and nlGMRESR, along with their adaptive counterparts, converge in approximately 5.3 and 6 seconds, respectively, while AA requires around 6.8 seconds and nlGCRO-A around 7.5 seconds.
+Once again, nlGMRESR and nlLGMRES demonstrate superior convergence behavior relative to nlGCRO and nlGCR on this matrix-valued problem, consistent with the overall trends observed across the extensive numerical experiments.